oliverbrummel/Weekend-Project/README.md

 ##Hard Mode
-Add buttons to each ticket to allow them to be removed (completed).
+Add buttons to each ticket to allow them to be removed (the button should read 'completed').

 ##Pro mode
 Allow all of the tickets fields to be updated and saved.